iron-claw-972/iron-claw-972.github.io/README.md

 ## Development

 To run the website, you need to have ruby installed.
+For OS X/macOS, you can use homebrew.

-Then run `bundle install` to install dependencies.
+Then run `gem install bundler` and `bundle install` to install dependencies.

 To serve this website, run `jekyll serve`.
 It will automatically rebuild the website whenever you change anything.
 You can then view